 Since they were enacted in 2003, Health Savings Accounts (HSAs) have become an integral part of the consumer directed healthcare landscape for those with a high deductible health plan.
 One of the chief benefits of having an HSA is that account holders can use that money to pay for a wide range of eligible medical expenses for themselves, their spouses, and their tax dependents.

 Over the years, unrealistic body standards have increased with the rise of social media.
 Yet despite all the pressure, obesity in America has never been higher and is a significant health concern.
 The impact of obesity on healthcare needs and demand is actually considered a factor in rising healthcare costs.
 What causes obesity in America? … More >>

-What is PCORI?
-Learn more about the research institute that seeks to improve patient outcomes.
+Do you know how PCORI affects patients and employers?
+Learn more here.
 Two of the biggest drivers of escalating healthcare costs are the lack of knowledge about the cost of medical services and the low levels of engagement from patients in their healthcare decisions.
-Thanks to healthcare consumerism, this is starting to … More >>
+Thanks to healthcare consumerism, this is starting to change.
+Healthcare consumerism … More >>

 DataPath garners 10th national award for employee education and engagement program LITTLE ROCK, ARKANSAS (June 17, 2022) – DataPath, Inc., a leading developer of technology solutions for third party benefits administration, has been selected for a Bronze Award in the 24th annual Digital Health Awards® program.
 The company was honored for a comic book about Health Reimbursement … More >>

 Attractive benefits plans are essential in today’s labor market.
 Smaller businesses in particular often struggle to find affordable group health insurance plans that comply with ACA regulations.
 Take a look at how an Individual Coverage Health Reimbursement Arrangement, or ICHRA, can help businesses.
 What is an ICHRA?
 ICHRAs are an attractive option for both employers and their … More >>